 In their own right desserts can be wonderful and alcohol can be just as appealing.
 But, something amazing happens when you combine the two together.
 After all, alcohol does have the tendency to alter food in unexpected ways, often making it more appealing and certainly changing the flavor profile.
 These boozy dessert recipes highlight that delicious combination.

 This list is a collection of some of the best alcohol laced desserts out there.
 These desserts come in all shapes and sizes.
 Some of them might be good just as a sweet snack, while others might make the perfect dessert to serve at a party.

-Typically the alcohol in these desserts won't be enough to make anybody drunk, but it may be enough to break the ice, especially if people are drinking anyway.
+Typically the alcohol in these desserts won’t be enough to make anybody drunk, but it may be enough to break the ice, especially if people are drinking anyway.
+You could even pair them with drinks to make the experience even more interesting.
 Regardless, including alcohol in desserts is always a recipe for a good time and this is a great way to kick your dessert up a notch.

 24. Rum Caramel Corn

 This popcorn uses rum to add to the flavor.
 I imagine this dish would be a great option for an adult movie night or just for a snack when you want something a little bit different.

 I personally love the fact that the popcorn just looks like normal caramel popcorn but you would probably notice the difference as soon as you gave the popcorn a try.
 You can find details about how to make this snack along with the exact amounts of the various ingredients over at rachelcooks.com.

 I love the way these cookies immediately look different than anything you typically see, although without a doubt that is connected to the pistachio aspect of the cookies.
 All-in-all though, this is actually quite a fun recipe, especially because it takes advantage of Bailey’s Irish Cream.